puppetlabs/puppet/api/docs/pson.md

 PSON does *not differ* from JSON in its representation of objects, arrays, numbers, booleans, and null values.
 PSON *does* serialize strings differently from JSON.

 A PSON string is a sequence of 8-bit ASCII encoded data.
 It must start and end with " (ASCII 0x22) characters.
-Between these characters is may contain any byte sequence.
+Between these characters it may contain any byte sequence.
 Some individual characters are represented by a sequence of
 characters: